 - Salmon: Salmon offers a distinctive, rich flavor and firm texture.
 It's often preferred for dishes that benefit from its robust taste, such as grilling, smoking, or broiling.

-- Mahi Mahi: Depending on season and region, Mahi Mahi tends to be slightly more budget-friendly compared to salmon, making it an attractive option for cost-conscious consumers.
+- Mahi Mahi: Depending on season and region, Mahi Mahi tends to be slightly more budget-friendly compared to salmon.

 - Salmon: Salmon can be pricier due to its higher demand and limited availability in certain regions.